HertzDevil/ft-nsf-driver-all/readme.txt

 Average CPU usage is somewhere between 1200-2000 cycles (4-6% of a video frame) depending on the complexity of the song.
 Peak usage is higher, usually between 10-15% when switching patterns.
-This will be improved in future versions.
+This might be improved in future versions.

 How to combine different songs